bios62/meetups/README.md

 # Edge to ML meetups
 Collection of material from techAngelist, by Oracle meetups

+10/6-2021 material for the From Edge to ML, Demo and Lab,  Auto ML

+- iot_oml_apex_lab3.pdf
+- iot_oml_apex_lab3.pdf
+-
+You will need the following files for this day 3 lab:

 27/5-2021 material for the From Edge to ML, Demo and Lab,  Auto ML

 The following files is needed for the day 2 lab: